Home Compare BF-B vs MO

 Stability

-Altria Group, Inc. ranks near the top of the group on stability; Brown-Forman Corporation sits in the weaker half.
+The same broad pattern appears on stability: Altria Group, Inc. ranks near the top of the group, while Brown-Forman Corporation stays in the weaker half.

 BF-B